Reasons to sell your house now | Reasons to sell your house later | Tips to sell in 2022 | FAQs

 You're selling for personal reasons

-The good news is, selling now — when home values are at an all-time high — will likely net you a great price for your property.
+The good news is, selling now — when home values are high and inventory is low — will likely net you a great price for your property.

 Reasons to sell your house later